Skip to main content

 Alternative dispute resolution bodies: In Malta, there are specialized ADR bodies for:

-In addition, there is a general arbitration board that can be called upon for any dispute with a company if there is no specialized ADR: the Directorate of Complaints and Arbitration (authority).
-Alternatively, there is the Consumer Court of Arbitration that can help.
+In addition, there is a general conciliation board that can be called upon for any dispute with a company if there is no specialized ADR: the Directorate of Complaints and Arbitration (authority).

-Costs: Procedures before the Complaints and Conciliation Directorate are free of charge.
+Costs: Procedures before the Directorate of Complaints and Arbitration are free of charge.

-At the arbitration board for sales of goods and cars, the procedures are subject to a fee for both parties.
+At the Retail of goods and cars, the procedures are subject to a fee for both parties.
 Consumers must pay a one-off fee of EUR 35.40.
 In addition, a fee of EUR 59 per hour of work of the conciliation body is due, which consumers and companies must pay jointly.

 Only consumers pay a fee of EUR 25 to the financial and insurance conciliation body.
 This fee is reimbursed if an agreement is reached between the parties or if the complaint is withdrawn.